 How To ApplyInvolvement in the wide range of extra-curricular opportunities offered at Gateways is encouraged.
 Sport, drama, music, community outreach, debating and other clubs and societies allow pupils to develop leadership, communication and team-working skills.

-Educations visits are a regular feature in our High School programme and they give pupils the opportunity to learn in a wider context.
+Educational visits are a regular feature in our High School programme and they give pupils the opportunity to learn in a wider context.

 Gateways has an outstanding record on the Duke of Edinburgh Award Scheme.
 Gateways is a Licensed Organisation for the delivery of the scheme.
-Each year a large number of students participate in the Bronze, Silver and Gold award training.
+Each year a large number of pupils participate in the Bronze, Silver and Gold award training.
 At Gateways pupils are able to start the Duke of Edinburgh Award in U4 (Year 9).
 The Duke of Edinburgh award allows millions of 14-24 year olds the opportunity to complete the award.
 Participants learn a sense of teamwork, commitment, endurance, independence and employability whilst on the scheme.

 The expeditions take place in the Yorkshire Dales National Park between the end of March through to the end of October with highly qualified staff members on each expedition.
 In order to complete the award, the pupils must complete a practice expedition and then a final expedition for their age group.